 There are a few very Korean activities that you should not miss before heading home and one of them is to hit the bathhouse, a must-see attraction in Seoul.
 Yet this is no ordinary Finnish sauna or Japanese onsen, the Koreans do things a bit differently.

-Bathhouses in Korean are called jjimjilbang (찜질방) translated as heated room, and are places to cleanse the body and invigorate the mind.
+Bathhouses in Korea are called jjimjilbang (찜질방) translated as heated room, and are places to cleanse the body and invigorate the mind.

-The place is open 24h and is filled to the brim in the middle of the night with local young couples laying in the common resting rooms hugging each other, friends playing in the arcade or eating.
-It is one of the weirdest things you can do in Seoul and an attraction in itself.
-And why not, have a massage at 3am after all the shopping!
+The place is open 24h and is filled to the brim in the middle of the night with local young couples laying in the common resting rooms cuddling, friends playing in the arcade or entire families eating.
+It is one of the most typical Korean things to do in Korea and an attraction in itself.
+And why not have a massage at 3am after all the shopping!
 You will be given a pajama-looking uniform to wear for the duration of your stay there.

 There are usually noraebang (karaoke) rooms and unisex resting areas with TVs where couples and families, after the men and women have separated for their baths, return to have some relaxing family time.

 All jjimjilbang have lockers with a key or keypad system so you can store your valuables with peace of mind.
-Expect people walk around fully naked in the changing rooms.
+Expect people to walk around fully naked in the changing rooms.
+Save the hassle and time of getting a ticket in person by booking online before your visit here.

 Noryangjin Fish Market

+Visiting a market is one of the top things to do in Seoul to experience culture like a local.
 Noryangjin Fish Market, like the name suggests sells fish and seafood of all kinds.
 Even though restaurateurs and the public come here to purchase fresh seafood in bulk, you can also sit down and have a bite to eat.
-Top of the picks is Korean style sashimi, known as hwe or sliced raw fish.
+The top pick includes Korean style sashimi, known as hwe or sliced raw fish.
 It is not the usual salmon or tuna varieties found in western sushi restaurants.
 It comes in large quantities with side dishes and usually a broth made with the leftovers.
 You can even have live octopus “sashimi” (산낙지, san nakji) if that’s your poison.

 The process you will follow is to select your food from any one of the vendors.
 Choose what you want to eat and negotiate a price after the item has been weighed.
 Then head over to one of the restaurants on the second and basement floors to have the fish prepared for you.
 You will have to pay separately for preparation.